 Or emailed to: email@example.com

 If you have a serious complaint against the Division or any of its employees, you are encouraged to make that complaint in person at the police station.

 The dispatcher will take the necessary information and contact a supervisor to take your complaint.

-The supervisor will assist you in completing a Citizen Complaint Form, which asks you to provide the following information: your name, address, phone number, date and time of incident, the name(s) of the employee(s) involved, as well as a brief description of your complaint.
+The supervisor will assist you in completing a Citizen Complaint Form, which asks you to provide the following information: your name, address, phone number, date and time of the incident, the name(s) of the employee(s) involved, as well as a brief description of your complaint.
 You will be given a copy of this form as a receipt that your complaint has been received.

 Your complaint will be thoroughly investigated.
 During the investigation process, you may be contacted for additional information about the incident.

 Typically, you will be notified of the outcome of the investigation within 45 days.
-However, the investigation of more seriousness allegations may take longer.
+However, the investigation of more serious allegations may take longer.
 All complaint investigations will result in one of the following findings: